 CNC operator and edge bander Sam Burton was so taken with CABINET VISION that he spent his lunchtimes in the CAD office learning about it.
 “Sam wanted to see what was creating all the magic for our Anderson Stratos CNC router, and within a week he could design whole jobs.
 Which is just as well, as he undertook some urgent design work that came up when our full-time designer was on holiday.
 Because we had CABINET VISION we were able to continue producing designs which we couldn’t have without it.”

 Intech focuses on manufacturing control consoles for customers such as Harrods, Heathrow Airport Terminal 5, local authorities, shopping centers, department store TK-Maxx and the Imperial War Museum.
 He says with less than three per-cent of their work being repeats, their consoles are mostly completely bespoke, many of them having drop-down levels to accommodate screens, and are required to house computers and video recording equipment.

-With the average job needing around 150 panels on swift turnaround times, they realised last year that they needed to upgrade their software to produce accurate designs much quicker than they had been.
+With the average job needing around 150 panels on swift turnaround times, they realized last year that they needed to upgrade their software to produce accurate designs much quicker than they had been.
 Steve Mitchell-Yorke usually has a deadline of around six weeks from receiving an order, to the finished furniture being required.